VladC12/aiva-learning-platform/docs/architecture-overview.md

 - Support for both standard questions and PDF question sets in tracking

 **Teacher Overview:**
-- Can bview the aggregated class data.
+- Can view the aggregated class data.
 - Teachers have access to student data to keep track of individual progress.

 **Data Flow:**